kicaj29/Kubernetes/helm/readme.md

 ```

 It is incorrect because now mongodb service has dynamic name and it is not hardcoded to `mongodb` anymore.
-For this test tun it is:
+For this test run it is:

 backend-service.yaml
 ```yaml